Alluxio/alluxio/docs/en/Security.md

 ### Client Configuration
 If the master enables impersonation for particular users, the client must also be configured to impersonate other users.
 This is configured with the parameter: `alluxio.security.login.impersonation.username` .
 This informs the Alluxio client to connect as usual, but impersonate as a different user.
+The parameter can set to the following values:

+- empty
+  - Alluxio client impersonation is not used
+- `_NONE_`
+  - Alluxio client impersonation is not used
+- `_HDFS_USER_`
-If the Hadoop compatible Alluxio client is used, a special value of `_HDFS_USER_` can be specified to informed the Alluxio client to impersonate the same user as the HDFS client.
+  - the Alluxio client will impersonate as the same use as the HDFS client (when using the Hadoop compatible client.)

 ## Auditing
 Alluxio supports audit logging to allow system administrators to track users' access to file metadata.